scarydare13/smart-banking-application/README.md

 **Business Rules:**
 - Customer must have completed KYC verification
 - Minimum initial deposit required (₹500 for Savings, ₹1000 for Current, ₹5000 for FD)
-- One customer can have max 5 accounts
 - Account number format: ACC + 10 digits (e.g., ACC1234567890)

 ---